pantheon-systems/documentation/source/content/guides/drush/02-drush-versions.md

 ## Configure Drush Version

-1. Refer to [Available Drush Versions](#available-drush-versions) and the [requirements below](#compatibility-and-requirements) before you modify a site's Drush version.
+1. Refer to [Available Drush Versions](#available-drush-versions) and [Drush requirements](#compatibility-and-requirements) before you modify a site's Drush version.
 Remember that not all versions of Drush are compatible with all versions of Drupal.

-1. Change your site's Drush version via the [`pantheon.yml` file](/pantheon-yml/):
+1. Change your site's Drush version in the [`pantheon.yml` file](/pantheon-yml/):

     ```yaml:title=pantheon.yml
     api_version: 1